IRC-safe jet flavour at leading power: Nature of the problem and its solution

 As discussed before, the $\varepsilon$-poles produced by the $S$ functions are analogous to the $\varepsilon$-poles present in perturbative PDFs and FFs.
 In those cases, they are typically removed by collinearly renormalising those objects.
 Then, collinear renormalisation counterterms are introduced in massless cross section computations to cancel the homologous divergences seen there.
 In effect, one is not truly renormalising in the traditional sense, but merely shifting terms around to make two separately divergent quantities separately finite.
 One could similarly perform a `soft renormalisation' of the $S$ functions and introduce by hand `soft renormalisation counterterms' to the massless cross section.
 We spare ourselves this exercise here, since it is pointless for purely perturbative fixed-order quantities.

 That being said, it is perfectly valid to define non-perturbative versions of the $S$ functions, just like one defines (non-perturbative) fragmentation functions for hadronisation.
 This would introduce a set of non-perturbative $S$ functions, which can be softly-renormalised to render e.g.~strange-jet cross sections finite.
 They would be subject to renormalisation group equations, which however would have to be solved using parton-shower techniques, as mentioned above.
 As always, they must be fitted to data, but are universal, i.e.~process-independent.
-While an interesting concept, we refrain from going into more detail here, not only because a proper exploration of this topic would be beyond the scope of this introductory work, but also because, to our knowledge, there would be no phenomenological application at this time.
+Treating any quark as `flavoured', one can even use such functions to define IRC-safe quark and gluon flavour modulo-2 jets.
+While an interesting concept, we refrain from going into more detail here, as a proper exploration of this topic would be beyond the scope of this introductory work.

 We will now present some tests of the implementation of our scheme in \textsc{Stripper} and consider its phenomenology.